RusselDsouza029/FileStream/README.md

 # FileStream: A Feature-Rich File Management Application

-This React.js application showcases my skills in front-end development, user interface design, and database integration (See commit: <hash>).
+This React.js application showcases my skills in front-end development, user interface design, and database integration.
 FileStream leverages Supabase for a robust backend and Firebase for secure hosting, providing a seamless user experience.

 ## Key Features:
 - Streamlined Authentication: Effortlessly sign in using Google or Github credentials, simplifying the user journey